-Northern Irish Fifteens
+Northern Irish "Fifteens"

 Ingredients

-- graham cracker sheets15 large
+- graham cracker sheets or digestive biscuits15 large

 - large marshmallows15 large

-- candied cherries15 large
+- candied cherries15 med

 - sweetened condensed milk1/2 cup

-- unsweetened shredded coconut1/2 cup
+- unsweetened desiccated coconut1/2 cup

 Method